FAQ

 3. You to exchange the minimal required legal vow;

-‘I [insert full name], take thee [insert partner’s full name], to be my lawful wedded [wife/husband/spouse].’
+‘I ask everyone here to witness that I, [insert full name], take you [insert partner’s full name], to be my lawful wedded [wife/husband/spouse/partner in marriage].’

-4. We sign your marriage certificates in the presence of 2 witnesses who are over the age of 18 years old.
+4. We sign your marriage certificates in the presence of 2 witnesses of your choosing who are over the age of 18 years old, and understand what has taken place.
 The witnesses also sign the marriage certificates.

 Q. Who can be my witness at my wedding?